Aliases for ESX1 Gene

 GeneCards Summary for ESX1 Gene

 ESX1 (ESX Homeobox 1) is a Protein Coding gene.
 Diseases associated with ESX1 include Skeletal Tuberculosis and Agammaglobulinemia And Isolated Hormone Deficiency and Axenfeld-Rieger Syndrome, Type 1.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Signaling pathways regulating pluripotency of stem cells.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Transcriptional Regulatory Network in Embryonic Stem Cell.
 GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II transcription regulatory region sequence-specific binding.
-An important paralog of this gene is RHOXF2B.
+An important paralog of this gene is RHOXF2.

 UniProtKB/Swiss-Prot for ESX1 Gene